What is public funding?

 Levels of Assistance

-This level of assistance approves the use of mediation to be used as an attempt to settle a family dispute.
-There will always be an ‘assessment meeting’ carried out before the mediation process can take place.
-This meeting is necessary in order to establish that the procedure is suitable for the current problem between the parties.
-The process of mediation may be inadequate for some types of dispute and may be suitable for others.
-It is largely dependant on the facts and issues involved with the case in question.
+This level of assistance means a solicitor can help with the negotiation with the other party through the use of mediation in an attempt to settle a family dispute.
+An assessment meeting will be carried out before the mediation process can take place to establish whether mediation is appropriate for the dispute.
+The process of mediation may be unsuitable for some types of dispute, and suitable for others.
+It is largely dependent on the facts and issues involved with in the case in question.

 Family Help (higher)

-This level of assistance will allow for a solicitor to be paid an hourly rate for the work they carry out.
-This level is used for when proceedings are issued between the parties.
-This level is only used when proceedings are absolutely necessary and all other attempts have been made to resolve the dispute.
-In order to qualify for the help there must be reasonable grounds which are evident to start proceedings.
-This level of public funding is not given out without careful consideration.
+This allows for a solicitor to be paid an hourly rate for the work they carry out, and covers where proceedings are issued between the parties.
+The higher level is only used when proceedings are absolutely necessary and all other attempts have been made to resolve the dispute.
+To qualify, there must be reasonable grounds to start proceedings.

-This level covers the costs of preparing for trial and also the cost of actually arguing the case at trial by an advocate.
-It is necessary in order to qualify for this funding to show that your case has a prospect of success and also that there is an element of a cost benefit.
+This covers the costs of preparing for trial, and for representing you in court or arranging for a barrister to represent you in the case.
+To qualify for Legal Representation, you must show that your case has a “prospect of success” and also that there is an element of a cost benefit.

-There can be instances when public funding is required immediately because there is an emergency.
-For example with cases involving child abuse or even involving domestic violence.
-In cases such as this the LSC can authorise help to be given urgently.
-In order to qualify for this type of help there must be an ‘interest of justice’ element and the client must qualify under all the other relevant tests which are required for the others levels of assistance.
+Sometimes, emergency public funding is required, for example, in cases involving child abuse or domestic violence.
+In these cases, the LAA can authorise urgent financial help on an application by your lawyer.
+To qualify, there must be an ‘interests of justice’ element, and the client must qualify under all the other relevant tests as are required for the others levels of assistance.